jahanpd/markdown-cv/index.md

 `2012 - 2013`
 __Adelaide University__, BSc (Hons)

-- Honours research year that helped develop a novel model for a lentiviral gene therapy to treat the pulmonary complications of cystic fibrosis.
+- Honours research year that helped develop a model for a lentiviral gene therapy to treat the pulmonary complications of cystic fibrosis.

 `2007 - 2011`
 __Adelaide University__, LLB (Hons)